sadanandpai/git-guide/README.md

 <br>

-### 8. I have made some changes in the branch.
-Also I wanted to pull the new changes.
+### 8. I have made some changes to the branch.
+Also, I wanted to pull the new changes.
 But it is not working.

-The command `git pull` may not work if the changes are done by someone else to the same files by to which you have also modified.
+The command `git pull` may not work if the changes are done by someone else to the same files which you have also modified.

-- Stash the canges `git stash save '<name of the change> -u`
+- Stash the changes `git stash save '<name of the change> -u`
 - Pull the changes now `git pull`
 - Retrieve the changes `git stash apply <n>`